MicrosoftDocs/dynamics365smb-docs/business-central/marketing-integrate-dynamicscrm.md

 |Sales Invoice Header|Invoice|Business Central -> Sales| |
 |Sales Invoice Line|Invoice Product|Business Central -> Sales| |

-The Sales entities and [!INCLUDE[d365fin](includes/d365fin_md.md)] tables that are synchronized are defined by table mapping entries in table 5335, Integration Table Mapping.
-You can view the mappings and set up filters from page 5335, Integration Table Mappings.
-The mapping between the fields in [!INCLUDE[d365fin](includes/d365fin_md.md)] records and the fields in Sales entities are defined by field mapping entries in table 5336, Integration Field Mapping, and with additional mapping logic.
+The Sales entities and [!INCLUDE[d365fin](includes/d365fin_md.md)] tables that are synchronized are defined by table mapping entries in table 5335, **Integration Table Mapping**.
+You can view the mappings and set up filters from page 5335, **Integration Table Mappings**.
+The mapping between the fields in [!INCLUDE[d365fin](includes/d365fin_md.md)] records and the fields in Sales entities are defined by field mapping entries in table 5336, **Integration Field Mapping**, and with additional mapping logic.

-### Field Mappings for the Sales Account Option
+### Field Mapping for the Sales Account Option
 Three tables in [!INCLUDE[d365fin](includes/d365fin_md.md)] are mapped to the option fields of the **Account** entity.

 The records in the table that are not linked to the options that exist in Sales will be skipped during synchronization.
 This means that the **Option** field will be blank in Sales.